steqeq/0000/README.md

 		sudo yum install rocm-dkms

-4.Restart the system.
-The rock-dkms component is installed and the /dev/kfd device is now available.
+4. Restart the system.The rock-dkms component is installed and the /dev/kfd device is now available.

 5. Set permissions.
 To access the GPU, you must be a user in the video group.
 Ensure your user account is a member of the video group prior to using ROCm.
 To identify the groups you are a member of, use the following command: